SDP-09/cloud9-website/content/pages/system.md

 ### **ClyDe Controller**
 This serves as a controller for staff to interact will ClyDe in various ways, such as telling him to start patrolling as well as to come back home.
 #### Features ####

 Displays diagnostic info.

 Can give instructions to ClyDe.

-### **Map building with Cartographer**

-In CLYDE's setup phase, it builds a map of its work area, which will later be used for navigation.
-A techinican will remote-control the robot with simple controls, all the while using our software to easily mark down desk locations, make their QR codes and add the desks to our database.

-### **Autonomus navigation using the Navigation2 Stack**

-Using the map built in the setup phase, CLYDE can navigate complex spaces and move between desks as needed.
-Obstacle Avoidance

-### **QR Code Recognition**

-Obstruction Detection